zubairchutea/thrivecart/README.md

 ### What payment methods does ThriveCart accept?

-ThriveCart accepts credit cards and PayPal for all lifetime purchase options.
+ThriveCart accepts major credit cards and PayPal for all one-time lifetime purchases, making it easy to complete your payment securely.